Word Meanings - STATUE - Book Publishers vocabulary database

 1. Of or pertaining to a visions or visions; characterized by, appropriate to, or favorable for, visions.
 The visionary hour When musing midnight reigns.
 Thomson.
 2. Affected by phantoms; disposed to receive impressions on the imagination; given - CONCEPTIONAL

-Pertaining to conception. - EFFIGY
+Pertaining to conception. - STATUELIKE

-The image, likeness, or representation of a person, whether a full figure, or a part; an imitative figure; -- commonly applied to sculptured likenesses, as those on monuments, or to those of the heads of princes on coins and medals, sometimes - STATUELIKE
+The image, likeness, or representation of a person, whether a full figure, or a part; an imitative figure; -- commonly applied to sculptured likenesses, as those on monuments, or to those of the heads of princes on coins and medals, sometimes - STATUETTE

 A small statue; -- usually applied to a figure much less than life size, especially when of marble or bronze, or of plaster or clay as a preparation for the marble or bronze, as distinguished from a figure in terra cotta or the like.
 Cf. Figurine. - VISION